pankcuf/ferment/README.md

 rs-ffi-macro-derive = { path = "../../rs-ffi-macro/rs-ffi-macro-derive" }
 ```

-Using the macro implies using `cbindgen` with a configuration like:
+Using the macro implies using `cbindgen` with a configuration like (has taken from actual apple-bindings):

 ```rust
 extern crate cbindgen;